niuguy/machine-learning/projects/capstone/capstone_submit/README.md

-Thank you for your valuable time, resources and notes
+Thank you for your valuable time, resources and notes presented as below:

 1. The training data can be found at https://www.kaggle.com/c/msk-redefining-cancer-treatment/data , names are training_text.zip, training_variants.zip